Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Introduction

 \section{Introduction}

-Skeleton-based human action recognition is a popular research topic in artificial intelligence, with practical applications in video understanding, video surveillance, human-computer interaction, robot vision, VR, and AR~\cite{human_computer_interaction_1, human_computer_interaction_2, VR, skeletalDetection, skeletonViolenceDetection, skeletonVideoSurveillance, skeletonVideoSurvillance2}.
-In general, a skeleton sequence contains a series of 2D or 3D coordinates, which can easily be collected by low-cost depth sensors or obtained by video-based pose estimation algorithms.
-Compared to RGB and optical flow images, skeleton data, which represents the basic physical structure of a human being, is of lower dimension and higher efficiency.
+Skeleton-based human action recognition is a popular research topic in artificial intelligence, with practical applications in video understanding, video surveillance, human-computer interaction, robot vision, VR and AR~\cite{human_computer_interaction_1, human_computer_interaction_2, VR, skeletonViolenceDetection, wang2023visual, wang2023visual, skeletonVideoSurveillance, skeletonVideoSurvillance2}.
+In general, a skeleton sequence contains a series of 2D or 3D coordinates, which can easily be collected by low-cost depth sensors or obtained by video-based pose estimation algorithms \cite{NTU60, NTU120, rajendran2024review, tang2023predicting}.
+Compared to RGB and optical flow images, skeleton data, which represents the basic physical structure of a human being, is of lower dimension, conveying human action with higher efficiency.
 Moreover, it is robust to illumination changes and scene variations.
 For these reasons, the adoption of this structural data is very popular in skeleton-based action recognition~\cite{HRNN, DRNN, ST-LSTM, NTU60, InfoGCN, CTR-GCN, DS-GCN}.

 To facilitate skeleton-based action recognition, both Recurrent Neural Networks (RNNs)~\cite{HRNN, DRNN, ST-LSTM, NTU60} and Convolutional Neural Networks (CNNs)~\cite{P_CNN, 2s-CNN, 3dCNN} have been well explored.
 However, RNNs themselves cannot depict the intrinsic skeleton topology.
 The learned filters of CNNs, on the other hand, neglect the spatio-temporal structure of the skeleton.
 Drawing on these observations, recent studies have focused on how to model the skeleton topology directly.
+In principle, the physical topology of human joints and bones can be consistently represented by a graph.
+Accordingly, the graph convolutional network (GCN) is typically introduced to aggregate feature information conveyed by skeleton joints~\cite{ST-GCN, HD-GCN, BlockGCN}.
+In terms of data representations, skeleton joints are also one-dimensional sequence data, similar to language.
+Therefore, with the rise of recent self-attention techniques~\cite{Transformer, VIT}, several Transformer-based action recognition solutions \cite{ST-TR, TSTE, DSTA-Net, IIP-Transformer} have been released.
+Transformer considers skeletal joints as tokens and uses attention maps to reflect the topology.
+These methods have achieved excellent performance but sacrifice much higher GFLOPS and parameters than GCN.